 Tips and Warnings on Leveling a Pull Behind Camper

-To level or lift the camper, never use stabilizing jacks.
+To level or lift the pull behind camper, never use stabilizing jacks.

 • Never use stabilizing jacks to lift your camper; they are intended to balance the camper, not to bear weight.